Welcome to my campaign.

 The application process was competitive and demanding.
 Cambridge receives around 17,000 applications per year and only 1 in 5 applicants secures a place.
 I had to submit written work, participate in two interviews and complete a legal aptitude test.
 Additionally, I had to demonstrate consistently high grades (i.e. mostly 1:1s) and a commitment to the law to receive the offer.

 Law conversion courses are not entitled to student loans.
 Although I've applied for the Black Heart Foundation Scholarship and the Lincoln's Inn GDL Scholarship (worth around £10k each), both scholarships are neither sufficient nor guaranteed.
-I can only tap into Cambridge scholarships (which are also competitive) once I'm a registered student i.e. in autumn, and by then it'll be too late.
-I have no alternative, therefore, but to crowdfund (please see below for the breakdown of the costs).
+I will be applying for the Stormzy Scholarship that opens on 15 August.
+I can only tap into other Cambridge scholarships (which are also competitive) once I'm a registered student i.e. in autumn, and by then it'll be too late.
+I've secured 3 internships but they're not sufficient.
+I have no alternative, therefore, but to crowdfund.
+Please see below for the breakdown of the costs.
+I will update my budget plan on an ad hoc basis once I receive more information.

 Please donate whatever you can.
 You may also donate offline.
-I'm currently negotiating with investors about potentially funding the entire degree and have applied for 3 internships (as of 16 June 2019).
+I'm currently negotiating with investors about potentially funding the tuition fees (as of 16 June 2019).
 I'll keep you updated.
-Every donation will receive a special thank you note.
+Every donation will receive a special thank you note and you’ll receive rewards once the project succeeds.

 Thank you so much for your support!